Customers choose what to share

 PublishMyReviews can help structure the workflow, but businesses are still responsible for how staff ask for reviews, whether incentives are offered, what gets published, and whether customer data is handled according to applicable local rules.

-The product should collect only the customer details needed for the testimonial workflow, such as name, feedback, optional photo, optional Instagram handle, and consent status.
+We collect only the data needed to run the testimonial workflow — name, feedback, optional photo, optional Instagram handle, and consent status.
+The full policy explains data retention, your rights under the DPDP Act, and our subprocessors.